sebastianLedzianowski/contact_book/README.md

 ### 1. Registration and Login

 ### Registration:
 1. Go to the API in your browser: http://127.0.0.1:8000/docs.
-2. Navigate to the `/signup` tab.
+2. Navigate to the /signup tab.
 3. Use the "Try it out" button and provide user details (e.g., username, password) for registration.
-4. Click "Execute" and check the response.
+4. Click "Execute" to send the registration request.
+5. Check your email inbox for a verification message.
+6. Open the verification email and click on the provided activation link.
+7. Once the activation link is clicked, return to the API or refresh the browser.
+8. You should now be successfully registered and activated.
+Check the response for confirmation.

 ### Login:
 1. Go to the API in your browser: http://127.0.0.1:8000/docs.